jleatherman3/GAME2338HW/WebTesting_Tools/web-testing-tools.md

 _What company developed this test tool?_

-TestProject was aquired by a company called Tricentis in 2019.
+TestProject was acquired by a company called Tricentis in 2019.

 [About TestProject](https://testproject.io/about/)